iq-coryp/documentation-testing/pages/guides/creating-an-order-in-store.md

 Each {{item}} on the Order must have an associated {{item_type}} in the form of an integer.

-For an in-store order, we will use the `InStock` ItemType.
+For an in-store order, we will use the `InStock` ItemType which has a value of `2`.

 ##### Example